torstenboettjer/sandbox/README.md

   ];
 ```

 The package section also allows to enhance the shell with small scripts.
 E.g. a "project \<name\>" pulls the code from a project repository, which allows DevOps team to rely on the version control system for the onboarding of new members.
-It should be mentioned that there are alternatives to define a default set of tools and services in nix, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.
+It should be mentioned though that home manager is not the only option to define a default set of development tools and services with nix, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.

 ### Platform Composition